Hughclaw18/Enterprise_Rag/README.md

     ```

 2.  **Generate Embeddings:**
-    This script processes the PDFs, creates vector embeddings, and builds the FAISS index for retrieval.
+    This script processes the PDFs, creates vector embeddings using NeMo, and builds the FAISS index for retrieval.
     ```bash
     python scripts/embed_and_index.py
     ```